andrecurvello/awsiot/README.md

 Payload: {"kitchen" : {"low" : "65", "high" : "85"}}
 ```

+## Interacting with the RX63N via Mosquitto

+### Subscribing to SHG data via Mosquitto

 We can use the Mosquitto clients to view the data the RX63N is sending to AWS IoT.
 In a termial window you'll want to execute the following command:
 ```
 mosquitto_sub --cafile rootCA.pem --cert cert.pem --key privkey.pem -h data.iot.us-east-1.amazonaws.com -p 8883 -d -q 1 -t com.ucos/#